offerlab/bullet_train-conversations/README.md

 Now you should be good to add a new project on your team and then drill down on it to have a conversation!

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake test` to run the tests.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).